High-voltage cable: Cable insulation components

 High voltage is defined as any voltage over 1000 volts.
 Those of 2 to 33 kV are usually called medium voltage cables, those over 50 kV high voltage cables.

 Modern HV cables have a simple design consisting of a few parts: the conductor, the conductor shield, the insulation, the insulation shield, the metallic shield, and the jacket.
 Other layers can include water blocking tapes, ripcords, and armor wires.
 Copper or aluminum wires transports the current, see (1) in figure 1.
 (For a detailed discussion on copper cables, see main article: Copper conductor.)
 The insulation, insulation shield, and conductor shield are generally polymer-based with a few rare exceptions.

 Single conductor designs under 2000 KCM are generally concentric.
 The individual strands are often deformed during the stranding process to provide a smoother overall circumference.
-These are known are compact and compressed conductors.
+These are known as compact and compressed conductors.
 Compact offers a 10% reduction in conductor outer diameter while the compressed version only offers a 3% decrease.
 The selection of a compressed or compact conductor will often require a different connector during splicing.
 2000 KCM and larger transmission cables often include a sectored style design to reduce skin effect losses.
-Utility power cables are often designed to run at up to 75C, 90C, and 105C conductor temperatures.
+Utility power cables are often designed to run at up to 75°C, 90°C, and 105°C conductor temperatures.
 This temperature is limited by the construction standard and jacket selection.

 The conductor shield is always permanently bonded to the EPR or XLPE cable insulation in the solid dielectric cable.
 The semi-conductive insulation shield can be bonded or removable depending on the desires of the purchaser.
 For voltages 69KV and up the insulation shield is generally bonded.
 A strippable insulation shield is purchased to reduce splicing time and skill.
 It can be argued that strippable Semicon can lead to fewer workmanship issues at medium voltage.
 With paper insulated cables the semiconducting layers consist of carbon-bearing or metalized tapes applied over the conductor and paper insulation.
 The function of these layers is to prevent air-filled cavities and suppress voltage stress between the metal conductors and the dielectric so that little electric discharges cannot arise and endanger the insulation material.

 The insulation shield is covered by a copper, aluminum, or lead "screen."
 The metallic shield or sheath serves as an earthed layer and will drain leakage currents.
 The shield's function is not to conduct faults but that functionality can be designed if desired.
 Some designs that could be used are copper tape, concentric copper wires, longitudinally corrugated shields, copper flat straps, or extruded lead sheath.

 The cable jacket is often polymeric.
 The function of the jacket is to provide mechanical protection as well as prevent moisture & chemical intrusion.
 Jackets can be semiconducting or non-conducting depending on soil conditions and desired grounding configuration.
 Semiconducting jackets can also be employed on cables to help with a jacket integrity test.
 Some types of jackets are LLDPE, HDPE, polypropylene, PVC (bottom end of the market), LSZH, etc.